aryansrivastava26/aryansrivastava26/README.md

-# Hi, I'm Aryan Srivastava
+# Hi, I'm Aryan Srivastava 👋

 ## About Me

-B.Tech CSE Student passionate about building real-world software and continuously learning new technologies.

-Currently focusing on Python, Data Structures & Algorithms, and Full-Stack Development.

-Learning every day through hands-on projects and open-source practices.

-Goal: Secure a Software Development Internship and become a skilled Software Engineer.
+I am a B.Tech Computer Science Engineering student passionate about software development and continuously improving my programming skills.
+I enjoy building practical projects that strengthen my understanding of Python, APIs, desktop applications, and problem-solving.

+I believe in learning by building, and this GitHub profile documents my journey as I continue to develop new projects and explore modern technologies.

 ---